RomeroRodriguezD/Traffic-Lights-Tracking-and-Color-Detection-OpenCV/readme.md

 ### Conclusions ###

-Even though the light changes and movement are a hard challenge, the combination of trackers looks quite accurate, even at night, since it just tend to lose the color under sunlight (where colors becoma a mess in general) or under some rare random condition.
+Even though the light changes and movement are a hard challenge, the combination of trackers looks quite accurate, even at night, since it just tend to lose the color under sunlight (where colors become a mess in general) or under some rare random condition.